Why you can trust Tom's Guide

 Over the years, Netgear has earned praise for its home networking products, such as routers, modems and Wi-Fi extenders.
-Now, the company is diving into the home security market with the Arlo, the world's only wireless and fully waterproof security camera.
+Now, the company has taken a dive into the home security market with the Arlo, the world's first wireless and fully waterproof webcam-based security camera.
 At $199, the Arlo is quite pricey compared to some competing cameras, but the innovative design makes it worth the cost.

 No bigger than the palm of your hand, the Arlo has an oblong, curved plastic exterior with a glossy white finish.
 Very few buttons or protrusions mar its elegant, compact design.
 There's a tiny Sync button on the top of the device that lets you connect the camera to its base station, and a thumbprint-size indentation on the back for attaching the Arlo to its magnetic wall mount.